Venture Leader – Venture Development

 “I love the freedom we have to be self-directed.
 I love that we build things that help real business owners.
 And I love that we’re well-funded, which means we can do whatever we believe is best for the product, portfolio, or concept.”

-Which of our “How we show up” behaviors resonate with him most:
+Which of our “How we show up” behaviors resonates with him most:

 “Trailblazers.
 We’re not aiming for incremental improvement – we’re breaking new ground.
 When we find opportunity to step out of the box and go in a new direction, we have the freedom, resources, and culture to make it happen.”